 Hike Huayna Picchu

-With a second day entry to Machu Picchu you can climbing to the summit of Huayna Picchu (Wayna Picchu) for the classic birds eye view over Machu Picchu, the lost city of the Incas.
+With a second day entry to Machu Picchu you can climb to the summit of Huayna Picchu (Wayna Picchu) for the classic bird's eye view over Machu Picchu, the lost city of the Incas.

 Inca Rail Machu Picchu - 360°